Agulhas Bank: Agulhas Current

-The Agulhas Current flows south along the African east-coast and along the south-eastern edge of the bank.
+The Agulhas Current flows south along the eastern African coast and along the south-eastern edge of the bank.
 It then retroflects back into the Indian Ocean south-west of the bank.
 This retroflection results in intense eddy activities such as meanders, eddies, and filaments.

-In upper layer water, the Agulhas rings and eddies move warm and salty water into the large South Atlantic gyre, which exports it to the tropics.
-In the lower ocean layers water is transported in the opposite direction.
+In the upper watercolumn, the eponymous "Agulhas rings" or "Agulhas eddies" move warm and salty water into the large South Atlantic gyre, ultimately exporting it to the tropics; while in lower ocean layers water is transported in the opposite direction.

 Upwellings

-Cyclonic eddies is another source of edge upwelling west of Port Elisabeth.
-Plumes of warm surface water migrate onto the bank along its eastern edge, providing subtropical surface water from the Indian Ocean.
+Cyclonic eddies are another source of edge upwelling, notably occurring to the west of Port Elisabeth.
+Plumes of warm surface water migrate onto the bank along its eastern edge, providing subtropical surface water from the Indian Ocean to the region.

-In summer, easterly winds can intermittently drive coastal upwelling along the South African south coast.
+In summer, easterly winds can intermittently drive coastal upwelling along the southern South African coast.

-The Agulhas Bank is dominated by westerly winds and most of the upwelling on the bank is related to the interaction of the Agulhas Current on the eastern edge, but easterly winds do occur, especially in summer and fall, and can generate local upwelling cells.
+The Agulhas Bank region is dominated by westerly winds, and most of the upwelling on the bank is therefore related to the interactions of the Agulhas Current on its eastern edge, but easterly winds do occur (especially in summer and fall) and can generate local upwelling cells.

-As the current is diverged away from the coast, dynamic processes draws an onshore Ekman layer of cold water from below the warm shelf-edge flow.
+As the current is diverted away from the coast, dynamic processes draw an Ekman layer of cooler water up shoreward from below the warmer shelf-edge flow.
 In spring and summer, at a depth of 100 m, a semi-permanent ridge of cold water is present on the eastern and central shelf.

-In summer, there is mixture of subtropical water separated by thermoclines from cool waters, but there is a considerable seasonal variation.
-On the shelf, bottom waters exhibit characteristics of the central Indian Ocean in the east and central Atlantic Ocean waters in the west.
+In summer months, a mixture of subtropical water separated by thermoclines from cool waters forms, though with considerable seasonal variation.
+On the shelf, deeper waters exhibit characteristics of the central Indian Ocean in the east, and central Atlantic Ocean waters in the west.

 Agulhas meanders and Natal pulses

-As the Agulhas Current flows south along the African east coast, it tends to bulge inshore frequently, a deviation from the current's normal path known as Agulhas Current meanders (ACM).
+As the Agulhas Current flows south along the African east coast, it is frequently diverted inshore, a deviation from the current's normal path known as Agulhas Current meanders (ACM).
 These bulges are occasionally (1-7 times per year) followed by a much larger offshore bulge, known as Natal pulses (NP).
 Natal pulses move along the coast at 20 km per day.
 An ACM can bulge up to 20 km and a NP up to 120 km from the current's mean position.
 The AC passes 34 km offshore and an ACM can reach 123 km offshore.
-When the AC meanders, its width broadens from 88 km to 125 km and its velocity weakens from 208 cm/s to 136 cm/s.
+When the AC meanders, its width broadens from 88 km to 125 km and its velocity decreases from 208 cm/s to 136 cm/s.
 An ACM induces a strong inshore counter-current.

-Large-scale cyclonic meanders known as Natal pulses are formed as the Agulhas Current reaches the continental shelf on the South African east-coast (i.e. the eastern Agulhas Bank off Natal).
-As these pulses move along the coast on the Agulhas Bank, they tend to pinch off Agulhas rings from the Agulhas Current.
-Such a ring shedding can be triggered by a Natal pulse alone, but sometimes meanders on the Agulhas Return Current merge to contribute to the shedding of an Agulhas ring.
+Large-scale cyclonic meanders from Natal pulses are formed as the Agulhas Current reaches the continental shelf on the eastern South African coast (i.e. the eastern Agulhas Bank off Natal).
+As these pulses move along the Agulhas Bank, they tend to pinch off Agulhas rings.
+Such ring shedding can be triggered by a Natal pulse alone, but meanders on the Agulhas Return Current may merge to contribute to Agulhas ring formation.